 MDA Care Center physicians can provide referrals to specialists and therapists for these forms of care.
 The use of available therapies can help maintain comfort and function and prolong life expectancy.

-To view a presentation on medical management of BMD by pediatric neurologist Brian Tseng, see the August 2012 Taking the Reins of Your Medical Care and Participating in Clinical Trials.
+To view a presentation on medical management of BMD by pediatric neurologist Sumit Verma, see the webinar from 2024: Time to Re-Evaluate Becker Muscular.

 Anesthesia